Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 \paragraph{The leveled Boardman--Vogt resolution for 1-reduced $\Lambda$-operads}

 Let $\calO$ be a 1-reduced $\Lambda$-operad in spectra.
-In order to get a cofibrant resolution of $\calO$ in the Reedy model category $\Lambda\Operad$, we change slightly the construction introduced in Section \ref{SectBVop}.
+In order to get a cofibrant resolution of $\calO$ in the Reedy model category $\Lambda\Operad$, we provide a $\Lambda$-structure to the construction introduced in Section \ref{SectBVop}.
 As a symmetric sequence, we set

 where $\calO_{>0}$ is the underlying 1-reduced operad of $\calO$.
 The subscript $\Lambda$ is to emphasize that we work in the category of 1-reduced $\Lambda$-operads.
 By restriction, $W_{\Lambda}\calO$ inherits operadic compositions